 I also wear a HyperX Cloud X headset, connected with a ROCCA Juke USB sound card adapter, when flying with air traffic control (VATSIM).

 This simulator rig is built into a standard closet in a spare room.
-I used corrugated plastic panels above and on the sides to make it feel enclosed; it’s open in the back.
+I originally used corrugated plastic panels above and on the sides to make it feel enclosed; it’s open in the back.
+I’ve since rebuilt the entire cockpit enclosure to have side walls where I’ve mounted two of my 32″ flat panel displays (roughly in the same position as windows in a Cessna 172), with a roof overhead.